eerimoq/bincopy/README.rst

 The fill subcommand
 ^^^^^^^^^^^^^^^^^^^

 Fill empty space between segments.
+Use ``--max-words`` to only fill gaps smaller than given size.

 .. code-block:: text